mmg-fhir-ig/case-based-surveillance-ig/input/pagecontent/StructureDefinition-cbs-condition-intro.md

 The Case Based Surveillance (CBS) Condition of Interest is the core condition by which filtering to programs should occur.
-To support workflows that are concerned with surveilling additional conditions that are not the condition of interest, the [CBS Co-Condition Profile] exists in this implementation guide.
+To support workflows that are concerned with surveilling additional conditions that are not the condition of interest, the base [Condition] resource should be used.
 This means there SHALL only be one (1) Condition of Interest profile.

 ### Mandatory and Must Support Data Elements